codefresh-io/docs.codefresh.io/_docs/docker-registries/cfcr-deprecation.md

 {% endraw %}
 {% endhighlight %}

-The second step in this pipeline is using an image from the private registry as mentioned by `r.cfcr.io/kostis-codefresh/my-node-dev-image`.
+The second step in this pipeline is using an image from the registry as mentioned by `r.cfcr.io/kostis-codefresh/my-node-dev-image`.
 Image references like this will need to be changed to mention an external registry.

 Explicit [push steps]({{site.baseurl}}/docs/codefresh-yaml/steps/push/) must also change to refer to an external registry: